badershafiq/cc-time-tracking/README.md

 - You can change the code and project structure to suit your preference.
 - Users are using the latest version of Chrome/Firefox.
 - Users never open two tabs at the same time.
-- Users often switch between devices when starting a new session.
+- Users often switch between devices when starting a new session, but never use two devices at the same time.
 - Do not use additional 3rd party libraries.